PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.6.6 - 07/29/2017 =
+* Fix: Bug with closing forms using newest version of Gravity Forms.

 = v1.6.5 - 07/16/2017 =
 * Tweak: Added new popup class for theme names.
 Thanks @bluantinoo.